 In June 2012, the Mayor of DC, Vincent C. Gray, led a trade delegation of 25 participants from local DC companies and DC government offices in Beijing, Shanghai and Suzhou.
 The goal of the mission was to broaden Washington, DC and China's economic and cultural relationship and to establish Washington, DC's first international office in Shanghai and to be at the forefront of developing and expanding this relationship.

-In addition to organizing the itineraries and Mission programs, the DC China Center also organized several match-making meetings for each participating DC Company, connecting then with Chinese counterpart companies to gain new trade leads and insights into the China market.
+In addition to organizing the itineraries and mission programs, the DC China Center also organized several matchmaking meetings to connect DC companies with Chinese counterpart companies to gain new trade leads and insights into the China market.
 By helping DC companies meet local contacts and participate in trade missions, the DC China Center expands the network for informational exchange between Chinese and US businesses, promoting Washington, DC's commercial interests on a larger scale.
-The success of the mission is evident in the evaluations by the participants, most of whom plan to pursue the connections made in China for future business and trade opportunities.
+The success of the mission is evident in the evaluations from the participants, most of whom plan to pursue the connections made in China for future business and trade opportunities.

 The DC China Center also recently helped organize a delegation from Wanda, a large Chinese firm, to visit Washington, DC.
 Wanda is visiting several redevelopment sites around the city to potentially invest in a mixed-use facility.